bloomreach/s4cmd/README.md

 *   -s/--sync-check: check md5 hash to avoid syncing the same content.
 *   -f/--force: override existing file instead of showing error message.
 *   -n/--dry-run: emulate the operation without real sync.
-*   --delete-removed: delete files not in source directory.
+*   -D/--delete-removed: delete files not in source directory.
+*   -A/--copy-acl: copy the objects acl from source to target (only applies when both source & target are s3 buckets).

 #### `s4cmd sync [source] [target]`